WCAZ: Move to Carthage as WCAZ

-On April 21, 2017, the license and call letters of the original WCAZ (AM 990) in Carthage were cancelled and the station deleted by the Federal Communications Commission, due to an unpaid fine, that had been levied a decade earlier for failure to file a timely license renewal application.
+On April 21, 2017, the license and call letters of WCAZ (990 AM) in Carthage were cancelled and the station deleted by the Federal Communications Commission, due to an unpaid fine, that had been levied a decade earlier for failure to file a timely license renewal application.
 This station continued to make regular broadcasts as "WCAZ", thus technically becoming an unlicensed pirate radio station, until it ended operations on December 31, 2017.

 A group effort was organized to restore a local station in Carthage.
 Effective September 24, 2018, WYEC and its translator W226CH were sold by Virden Broadcasting to Hancock County Broadcasting, LLC for $75,000.
 The new owners changed the station's call sign to WCAZ, and flipped the format from talk to full-service classic country on the same day.
 The station was relocated to Carthage, with its daytime power of 1,000 watts reduced to 330 watts, and the critical hours operation at 250 watts eliminated.
 Translator W226CH was also moved to Carthage, and in 2020 transferred to 99.1 MHz, resulting in a call sign change to W256DZ.

-In May 2022, this new WCAZ held a 100-year anniversary celebration, tracing its history back to the May 15, 1922 initial license date of the original WCAZ.
+In May 2022, this new WCAZ held a 100-year anniversary celebration, tracing its history back to the original WCAZ's initial license date of May 15, 1922.